happycodelucky/pebble-ex/README.md

 Extensions to PebbleSDK to provide missing support and extended user interface elements.

 ## Timers ##
-Timer based eventing is available in the [PebbleSDK](https://github.com/pebble/pebblekit) but there is only a single timer callback function and your app needs to utilized timer cookies to know which scheduled timer fired.
-It would be much better if apps were able to schedule timers with a timeout period and have a handler method for each scheduled timer.
-Timer ([timer.h](/pebble-ex/src/timer.h)) provides this facility, to a limited extent, making working with custom timers far easier.
+Timer based eventing is available in the [PebbleSDK](https://github.com/pebble/pebblekit), but there is only a single timer callback function and your app needs to utilized timer cookies to know which scheduled timer fired.
+It would be much better if apps were able to schedule timers with a timeout period and have a handler method for each scheduled timer. **Timer** ([timer.h](/pebble-ex/src/timer.h)) provides this facility, to a limited extent, making working with custom timers far easier.

-Timer supports two additional features, one being automatic rescheduling using repeating.
+Timer supports two additional features, one being automatic rescheduling of expired timers - repeating timers.
 A timer context is optionally supported and passed to the timer hanlder callback function.
 Contexts allow for all sorts of enhancements, some of which are custom animation timing support.
-In fact **ActivityLayer** utilizes **Timer** to perform it's animations.
+In fact **ActivityLayer** utilizes **Timer** to perform its animations.

 ### Using Timers ###
-Timers are utilize the .timer_handler function pointer in **PebbleAppHandlers**.
-In order for Timers to work your watch app must set timer_handler to **TIMER_APP_TIMER_HANDLER**.
+Timers utilize the *timer_handler* function pointer in **PebbleAppHandlers**.
+In order for Timers to work your watch app must set *timer_handler* to **TIMER_APP_TIMER_HANDLER** in the watch app's main function.

 	#include "pebble_ex.h"